How I got my first job at JP Morgan Chase & Co.

 For those unaware, Campus Recruitment is a process in which companies visit the campus of your institute (or virtually sometimes) to hire students.
 These companies interact with the students beforehand via a pre-placement talk in which they explain what their company does and what they are looking for in their potential new employees.

 The applications are usually very high in number.
 The students are shortlisted based on different eligibility criteria, further on aptitude and coding skills.
-These students proceed through to the interviews, out of which some get job offers from the companies.
+These students proceed through to the interviews, out of which some get job offers from companies.
 This process is also interchangeably referred to as Placement or Campus Placement.

 Bigger the institution, the higher the possibility of big companies visiting for recruitment.